Benign Paraoxysmal Positional Vertigo (BPPV)Treatment options are available in Bondi Junction, Eastern Suburbs Sydney

 These crystals in the canal cause interference to the flow of fluid, disrupting the signal to the brain.

-The movement of these crystals in the semicircular canal as you look up, bend over, lie down in bed, get out of bed and roll in bed, changes the signal being sent to your brain and causes you to spin.
+In fact, the movement of these crystals in the semicircular canal as you look up, bend over, lie down in bed, get out of bed and roll in bed, changes the signal being sent to your brain and causes you to spin.

 Once you stop moving in these positions the spinning will typically stop because the crystals stop moving.
 This is why episodes of vertigo caused by BPPV are typically less than 30 seconds in duration.